daostack/arc.js_legacy/README.md

 ## Working with Arc.js Scripts
 Arc.js contains a set of scripts for building, publishing, running tests and migrating contracts to any network.
 These scripts are meant to be accessible and readily usable by client applications.

-Typically an application will run an Arc.js script by prefixing `npm explore @daostack/arc.js -- `  to the Arc.js script.
+Typically an application will run an Arc.js script by prefixing "`npm explore @daostack/arc.js -- `" to the Arc.js script.
 For example, to run the Arc.js script `npm start test.ganache.run` from your application, you would run:
 ```
 npm explore @daostack/arc.js -- npm start test.ganache.run
 ```

+Otherwise, when running the scripts at the root of Arc.js, you must omit the `npm explore @daostack/arc.js -- `.

-All of the scripts are defined and documented in the package-scripts.js file.
+All of the scripts are defined in the package-scripts.js file.
 You have already seen their [most typical use in an application context](#setting-up-a-testnet-with-arc-contracts).

 See also  [Running Against a Ganache Database](#running-against-a-ganache-database), [Deploying to Other Testnets](#deploying-to-other-testnets) and [Run Lint and Tests](#run-lint-and-tests)